Kyriosity/read-write/README+/software/design/names/README.md

 + genuine design and self-descriptive code,
 + inspiration for behavior/domain-driven design,
 + escape from heaps of docs<sup>📒</sup>,
-+ reduced efforts to get into a project for newcomers,
++ minigated tension to get into a project for newcomers,
 + comfy navigation in the source code (incl. <kbd>CTRL+F</kbd>).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family:</sup><sub> The team means not only developers and managers but customers, testers with end users.</sub>\